Master of Arts in Liberal Studies

 An exceptional basis, a student may undertake an independent study class.
 The course must be approved by the Committee on Graduate Studies, which will take into consideration the individual student 's personal and educational circumstances.
 A proposal for the race, signed by the instructor, must be submitted to the committee no later than the last day of the classes.

-MALS courses are conducted as a group between 7 and 12 students, with a minimum enrollment of 15 and a minimum of 5.
+MALS courses are conducted as a group between 6 and 10 students, with a maximum enrollment of 15 and a minimum of 5.
 At least one MALS course is termed as liberal studies core.
 These courses are explicitly interdisciplinary and written-intensive.
 We strongly encourage new students to take part in the first year of the MALS program, preferably before applying for formal candidacy (see "MALS Student Admission").
-2013-14 academic year are "Race and the Immigrant Experience" in fall, "Horror and the Sublime in Russian Culture" in spring, and "Women in the Ancient World" in summer 2014.
+Liberal studies core courses scheduled for the 2014-15 academic year are "Politics, Culture, and the Great Depression" in fall, "Islam in the Modern World" in spring, and "American Dead and Undead" in summer 2015.

 Race Load and Progression